bifravst/bifravst/README.rst

 Core principles
 ***************

-*Bifravst* is built on the following principles:
+The *Asset Tracker Cloud Example* is built on the following principles:

 * *Teach by showing*

   * All examples are designed to solve a concrete use case (a *Cat Tracker*) instead of providing generic or abstract solutions.
-  * *Bifravst* is not a framework, but it is a real application.
+  * The *Asset Tracker Cloud Example* is not a framework, but it is a real application.

 * *Err on the side of security*

-  * *Bifravst* follows the most robust security recommendations of the respective cloud provider.
+  * The *Asset Tracker Cloud Example* follows the most robust security recommendations of the respective cloud provider.

 * *Single tenancy*

-  * *Bifravst* implements a scenario in which all the authenticated users can be trusted to access all the devices.
+  * The *Asset Tracker Cloud Example* implements a scenario in which all the authenticated users can be trusted to access all the devices.
   * It is a typical scenario for cellular IoT products, and it simplifies the onboarding of new devices.

 * *Serverless*

-  * *Bifravst* uses a serverless architecture as much as possible to have near-zero costs for the operation during the development, and to provide horizontal scaling of resources to be used in a production system if needed.
+  * The *Asset Tracker Cloud Example* uses a serverless architecture as much as possible to have near-zero costs for the operation during the development, and to provide horizontal scaling of resources to be used in a production system if needed.

 * *Cloud native*

-  * *Bifravst* examples are designed by following the best practices of the respective cloud provider to reduce development efforts due to abstraction.
+  * The *Asset Tracker Cloud Example* examples are designed by following the best practices of the respective cloud provider to reduce development efforts due to abstraction.

 * *Being offline is not an exception*